madeso/infofile/README.md

     }
 	mykey {} // when using {} the value can be ignored names [ cat dog duck ] // like {} but all keys are empty strings

+Separators exist but are optional, the following pairs are equivalent

+	key value
+	key = value;
+	key := value,
+	key : value

+and since there are optional line terminators, these are also equivalent (spaces added for clarity)

+    key ""
+	key = "" ;
+	key = ;
+	key ;

-For windows, a good build of flex/bison is found at http://sourceforge.net/projects/winflexbison/files/?source=navbar
+The parser is built using flex/bison and a good windows build is found at http://sourceforge.net/projects/winflexbison/files/?source=navbar